 Columns as Lists: Basically, anything that isn't a status.
 You label columns for organizational purposes - not for moving tasks through a workflow.

-In this case, your board will be imported as a new project and your columns will become ClickUp lists.
+In this case, your board will be imported as a new Folder and your columns will become ClickUp lists.

 Step 2: Import Users

 Map Asana users to ClickUp users in order to preserve assignees, history, and task activity.
 If you don't map users, the data will still be imported, but will not be synced to a ClickUp user and assignees that aren't mapped to ClickUp will not be preserved.